What’s a cozy mystery?

 "Miss Marple is a white-haired old lady with a gentle, appealing manner--Miss Wetherby is a mixture of vinegar and gush.
 Of the two Miss Marple is much the more dangerous."

-Miss Marple gardens, she watches birds, and she knits, usually something white and fluffy.
-But she’s always there: seeing and listening to everything going on around her.
+Miss Marple gardens, watches birds, and knits constantly.
+But you should remember that she’s always there: seeing and listening to everything going on around her.

 Like Miss Marple, cozy mysteries seem to be soft or gentle.
 But when you look closer, you discover a strength and sharpness that isn’t obvious at first.